Expresso vs Espresso: The French Love for Coffee

 The French Coffee Experience

 In France, coffee is more than just a drink—it’s a lifestyle.
 French cafés are iconic, serving as social hubs where people gather to relax, converse, and enjoy life at a leisurely pace.
-A classic French café is where time seems to stand still, inviting patrons to savour their coffee while soaking in the ambience and taking “le temps de vivre”.
+A classic café is where time seems to stand still, inviting patrons to savour their coffee while soaking in the ambience and taking “le temps de vivre”.

 Regarding the coffee itself, the French have a penchant for various preparations and blends.
 While the term “expresso” is often used interchangeably with “espresso” in France, it reflects a broader appreciation for both the traditional Italian espresso and the French adaptations of coffee-making.
-In French cafes, you might find an “expresso” served alongside other popular choices like café au lait, where espresso is mixed with steamed milk, or café noir, a simple but strong black coffee.
+In these cafés, you might find an “expresso” served alongside other popular choices like café au lait, where espresso is mixed with steamed milk, or café noir, a simple but strong black coffee.
 I like mine with a tartine in the morning; I’ll share more about my Parisian morning routine later.

 Parisian Cafés: A Cultural Institution